 Q: WHY IS ABA THERAPY AN EFFECTIVE SOLUTION FOR EVEN THE MOST DIFFICULT BEHAVIOR?

-Megan: ABA therapy focuses heavily on reinforcement of behaviors.
+Megan: ABA therapy focuses heavily on the reinforcement of behaviors.
 Behavior plans differ from child to child, but the basic concept is the same.
 For example, let’s say a child wanting attention from someone learns that if they hit the person on the leg, they’ll receive the attention they want.
 Teaching that child a replacement behavior such as gently tapping someone’s leg is an effective method for helping them develop positive ways of getting what they want.

-Parents who are feeling discouraged should know that ABA therapy will help, and the future will be better, IF consistency is maintained.
+Parents who are feeling discouraged should know that ABA therapy will help, and the future will be better IF consistency is maintained.
 It’s a highly collaborative approach proven to be extremely effective largely because it’s so individualized based on what each child needs.